tferrari92/automate-all-the-things/README.md

     instance_type = "t2.micro"
 }
 ```

 Commit the changes and run the pipeline again.
 The backend deployment step will fail, so the pipeline will finish with a warning, you can ignore it.

+The pipeline will also modify the [/helm/my-app/backend/environments](helm/my-app/backend/environments) files on the repo.
+It will get the endpoints for each ElastiCache DB from terraform outputs and include them in the values of each environment.

 <br/>